A Space-Time Variational Method for Optimal Control Problems: Well-posedness, stability and numerical solution: Space-Time Discretization

 \section{Space-Time Discretization}

 In this section, we are going to describe a conforming discretization of the optimal control problem in space and time.
-We start by reviewing space-time Petrov-Galerkin methods for parabolic problems from \cite{r.andreev2012,k.urbana.t.patera2012,k.urbana.t.patera2014}.
+We start by reviewing space-time Petrov--Galerkin methods for parabolic problems from \cite{r.andreev2012,k.urbana.t.patera2012,k.urbana.t.patera2014} and will extend this to a full space-time discretization of the optimal control problem at hand.
+This leads us to a tensorproduct-type discretization w.r.t.\ time and space variables.
+Of course, the approach is not restricted to tensorproducts; for example, one could also use unstructured space-time finite elements as in \cite{MR4223221}.
+However, w.r.t.\ stability and efficient solution of the fully discretized problems, the tensporproduct approach turned out to be very promising, see also \cite{stevenson2021waveletintime,j.henning.etal2019}.